Ecstatic Moroccans celebrate World Cup victory over Portugal

 “Historic and fantastic,” African Union chair and Senegalese President Macky Sall wrote in a tweet.

 Surk reported from Nice, France.
-Associated Press writers Luis Henao in Doha, Qatar, and Cara Anna, in Nairobi, Kenya, contributed to this report.
+Associated Press writers Luis Henao in Doha, Qatar, Cara Anna, in Nairobi, Kenya, and Wafa Shurafa in Gaza City contributed to this report.

 AP World Cup coverage: https://apnews.com/hub/world-cup and https://twitter.com/AP_Sports